A bridge on Highway 50 is under construction, affecting travel to Gunnison from the west. Learn more here.

 Are businesses near Blue Mesa open?

-Businesses on both sides of the Hwy 50 bridge closure remain open!
+Businesses on both sides of the Hwy 50 bridge remain open!
 These businesses appreciate any support you can give during this difficult time.

 Please note that in addition to the businesses listed on this map, Arrowhead Lodge (west of the closure) is also open.